nikhilnair31/MIA/README.md

 - Enjoy using MIA!

 ## To-Do
-[ ] Save previous conversations in a vector database to serve as memory [ ] Add ability to access the internet
+[ ] Add `summarize` function that takes in full conversation with window size for actual conversations [ ] Save previous conversations in a vector database to serve as memory [ ] Add ability to access the internet
-[ ] Batch export Google Recorder transcripts into the vector database [ ] Find out how to send recorded audio directly to Whisper without saving [x] Add voice using 11Labs API
+[ ] Batch export Google Recorder transcripts into the vector database [ ] Find out how to send recorded audio directly to Whisper without saving [ ] Add code to split recorded audio such that no file size is >25 MB [x] Add voice using 11Labs API
 [x] Add instant listening on first play then delay till hotword detection